zaramichaela/AppDevelopmentProject/README.md

 The default username and password is ```Username``` and ```Password```

-## DISCLAIMER
+## DISCLAIMER AND CREDITS
-The login was done by my groupmate and not me, please don't ask me why the admin can change the user's password.

-I have no idea either.
+The log in, creation of new user accounts, the creation and displaying of doctors and the feedback and displaying of feedback were not done by me.
+They were done by my groupmates Ong Zhen Han, Karen Loh and Tan Sheng De.
+They deserve full credit for their work :-)

 ## Contact Information
 If you need anything, feel free to email me at zarateo@gmail.com or 194123u@mymail.nyp.edu.sg